jolars/qualpal/paper/paper.md

 included in this step, in which case the palette is optimized to be distinct from it.
 The algorithm is deterministic (unlike the other algorithms from
-\autoref{tab:packages}) and takes roughly 0.1 seconds to generate a 10-color palette from a set of 1000 input colors.
+\autoref{tab:packages}) and takes roughly 0.1 seconds to generate a 10-color palette from a set of 1000 input colors on a modern laptop.

 # Acknowledgements